-Haste Makes Waste: What’s Slow Travel?
+Haste Makes Waste: What is Slow Travel?

 SLOW TRAVEL: an alternative way of travelling

-And what if, actually, there was more time to lose?
+And what if, actually, there was more time to waste?
 What if the period we’ve just come through had something to teach us about the way we travel?
 What an excellent opportunity to discover a new trend that has grown bigger and bigger over the past few years.
 Let’s head for a new way of travelling that some people had already adopted a long time ago, way before the pandemic.

 Slow Travel means travelling slowly.
 No kidding?
 I think we got that one.
 But what does “travelling slowly” actually mean?
 It means not giving in to the pressure and temptation to try and see everything in a minimum time.
 Quite the opposite, Slow Travel means taking our time in this society that often pushes us to keep rushing to make sure we never miss anything out.
 It means accepting to miss some things out to get more out of others.